sribalaji-16/VSDSquadron_FPGA_mini/TASK_4_Files/TASK-4_UART_SENSE_TX.md

 ---

 ## Overview
+The top module code , pcf file and other file are in this [link](https://github.com/sribalaji-16/VSDSquadron_FPGA_mini/tree/main/TASK_4_Files/uart_tx_sense).
-This document explains the Verilog implementation of a UART (Universal Asynchronous Receiver Transmitter) Transmitter module with the 8N1 configuration `uart_trx.v`.
+This document explains the Verilog implementation of a UART (Universal Asynchronous Receiver Transmitter) Transmitter module with the 8N1 configuration [`uart_trx.v`](https://github.com/sribalaji-16/VSDSquadron_FPGA_mini/blob/main/TASK_4_Files/uart_tx_sense/uart_trx.v).
 This is a transmit-only module, meaning it sends serial data over a single `tx` line.
 The module includes logic for:

 - Start bit generation
 - 8-bit data transmission (LSB first)